K2 Black Panther: Korean Smart Top-Attack Munition (KSTAM)

+The Korean Smart Top-Attack Munition (KSTAM) was a research project to develop a fire-and-forget, top-attack anti-tank munition with an effective operating range of 2–8 km.
+It was developed specifically for use with the K2.
+Two different concepts were investigated: The KSTAM-I concept developed jointly by Hanwha and Israeli Military Industries and the KSTAM-II concept developed by Doosan in cooperation with Diehl Defence of Germany.

+The KSTAM-I projectile had a tandem shaped charge warhead, folding canards and a small rocket motor.
+The projectile would detect the target using its own seeker and then hit the roof in a pitch-down trajectory similar to that of other top-attack anti-tank guided missiles (ATGMs).

-The Korean Smart Top-Attack Munition (KSTAM) is a fire-and-forget, top-attack anti-tank munition with an effective operating range of 2–8 km, developed specifically for use with the K2.
-It is launched as a kinetic energy projectile, fired from the main gun in a high trajectory profile comparable to that of a mortar.
-Upon reaching its designated target area, a parachute deploys, giving on-board millimeter band radar, infrared and radiometer sensors time to seek and acquire stationary or moving targets.
+Meanwhile, the KSTAM-II's projectile housed a scaled-down version of Diehl's SMArt 155 sub-munition.
+Upon reaching its designated target area, the projectile would eject the sub-munition.
+A parachute would then deploy, giving the sub-munitions on-board millimeter band radar, infrared and radiometer sensors time to seek and acquire stationary or moving targets.

-When a target is acquired, an explosively formed penetrator (EFP) is fired from a top-down position, to exploit the weaker top armor of tanks.
+Once a target has been acquired, the explosively formed penetrator (EFP) warhead is fired from a top-down position, to exploit the weaker top armor of tanks.
 Target acquisition can also be directed manually by the tank crew via a remote link.
 These characteristics allow the launch vehicle to remain concealed behind cover while firing successive rounds towards the known location of an enemy, or provide indirect fire support against targets hidden behind obstacles and structures.

+The Korean Smart Top-Attack Munition (KSTAM) remained a research topic and neither the KSTAM-I nor the KSTAM-II reached series readiness.